techidaily/site-games-able/source/_posts/fixing-xboxs-unresponsive-d-pad-drift.md

  Now the internal parts of your Xbox Wireless Controller are accessible, you should be able to see whether there are any blockages interfering with the analog stick mechanism.
 If you want to replace the sticks altogether, simply pull each plastic cover off and replace them with your new analog sticks.

- You can also take the opportunity to[clean your Xbox Wireless Controller](https://www.makeuseof.com/how-to-clean-xbox-one-controller/) .
+ You can also take the opportunity to [clean your Xbox Wireless Controller](https://www.makeuseof.com/how-to-clean-xbox-one-controller/) .
 After all, a clean and well-maintained controller is less likely to develop faults in the first place and the internal parts are a nightmare for gathering dust and muck.

 ## Keep Your Xbox One and Xbox Series X|S Controllers Healthy